The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - 1 point per dollar on other purchases

-As a cardholder, you can put money (or points) back in your pocket and help offset your annual fee by taking advantage of travel and partner perks, including:
+As a cardholder, you can save money and justify your annual fee by taking advantage of travel and partner perks, including:

-- Annual $50 hotel credit: You’ll get up to $50 per year (measured from your account opening date) in statement credits toward hotels booked through Chase Travel.
-If you use this perk, it effectively reduces your net annual fee cost to just $45 per year ($95 annual fee – $50 hotel credit).
+- Annual $100 hotel credit: You’ll get up to $100 per year (measured from your account opening date) in statement credits toward hotels booked through Chase Travel.
+If you use this perk, you’re already coming out ahead of the annual fee.

-- DoorDash DashPass membership: You can enroll in a complimentary membership in DoorDash DashPass, which gets you lower service fees and $0 delivery fees on DoorDash and Caviar orders (the normal cost is $120 for 12 months).
+- DoorDash DashPass membership: You can enroll in a complimentary DoorDash DashPass membership, which gets you lower service fees and $0 delivery fees on DoorDash and Caviar orders (normally $120 for 12 months).
 Activation is required by Dec.
 31, 2027.

 - DoorDash discounts: If you’ve activated your DashPass membership, you can get $10 per month off one non-restaurant DoorDash order when you use your Sapphire Preferred Card to pay.